 • Kindly email me at (your email) to schedule a meeting.
 Thank you!

-• If you have any queries, don’t hesitate to call me at (your contact number).
+• If you have any queries, please call me at (your contact number).

 Step 7: Complimentary Closing